BSkyB/faber/README.md

 ##### template (mandatory)

-> Path to the component's template.
-Used as the identifier by components service.
+> The component's template as a string.

 ##### name (optional)

 > The name to be displayed for the component.
+Used as the identifier by components service.

 ##### topLevelOnly (optional)